 Most of the public lands near the Cedar Mountain area are open to dispersed camping.
 The closest State campground is in Huntington, near State Highway 10, about 21 miles south of Price.
 Motel accommodations are available in Price, Huntington, and Castle Dale, on State Highway 10, 32 miles south of Price.

 Camping opportunities in the nearby area are found under the Price field office section on this BLM link.

+Two overlooks provide nice viewpoints for looking at the San Rafael Swell.
 The first viewpoint is equipped with three informational signs that are worth a visit and the second viewpoint is a picnic area that is well designed and has the added convenience of a vault toilet.
 There were 10 or 12 picnic sites, complete with tables, some shaded and some in the open sun.
 A metal stairway provided access to the lower sites and a short trail while a fenced in viewpoint provided some safety for small children.

+Mike Kelsey's book about the San Rafael Swell can be found here.
 Cleveland-Lloyd Dinosaur Quarry-A turnoff to this fascinating site is passed on the Cedar Mountain road and if you have the time, would make an interesting side trip.

 As road conditions can change and hiking or traveling in this type of country can be inherently dangerous, the above information is provided only as a courtesy.
 You accept all risk and responsibility for your activities in this area and I recommend that you let others know of your plans and where you will be hiking/climbing prior to heading to this area.
 Be self sufficient and carry plenty of food, water and shelter in the event of a breakdown.
 Good quality tires are a necessity on the rough and rocky roads you will encounter as is a vehicle in good condition.
 Having said all that, have a good trip and please let the author of this page know of changes that you encounter.